datamol-io/medchem/README.md

 and were extensively reviewed by a panel of experienced medicinal chemists.
 As a means of profiling the rules and as a filter in its own right, an index of biological promiscuity was developed.
-The 584 gene targets with screening data at Lilly were assigned to 17 subfamilies, and the number of subfamilies at which a compound was active was used as a promiscuity index."
+The 584 gene targets with screening data at Lilly were assigned to 17 subfamilies, and the number of subfamilies at which a compound was active was used as a promiscuity index.
 ```

 # Installation